unforswearing/dued/help.md

 There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

-- Correct the known issues.
-- Add functionality for searching for past dates
-- Add error checking/parsing to handle script failures.
 - Add photos to the documentation (for clarity)
 - [Let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.

+- ~~Add functionality for searching for past dates.~~ available in version 0.0.2
+- ~~Add error checking/parsing to handle script failures.~~ limited availability in version 0.0.2